Loniewski02/FM-age-calculator-app/README.md

 ### What I learned

-I learned many useful methods related to the date object, such as: get
+I learned many useful methods related to the date object, such as:

 ```js
    .getFullYear(),